-In this blog, I will explain the differences between two powerful content management systems: Concrete5 vs. WordPress.
+In this blog, I will explain the differences between two powerful content management systems: Concrete CMS vs. WordPress.
 I will cover general information, multilingual capabilities, security, design, usability, features, and search engine optimization.

-Concrete5 is an open source CMS for publishing content and was created in 2003 and released in 2008.
+Concrete CMS is an open-source CMS for publishing content and was created in 2003 and released in 2008.
 It was built for users who have minimum technical skills.
-Concrete5 allows people to manage content easily, including site structure.
+Concrete CMS allows people to manage content easily, including site structure.

-With Concrete5 you can create blogs, portals, and e-commerce websites.
-The Concrete5 CMS was built based on model view controller (MVC) and object-oriented programming (OOP).
+With Concrete CMS you can create blogs, portals, and e-commerce websites.
+The Concrete CMS was built based on model view controller (MVC) and object-oriented programming (OOP).

 WordPress is one of the largest platforms and is widely used.
 It provides a wide range of features that make it easier for users to build websites and blogs.
 WordPress was released in early 2013 and can be installed on your server and locally.